Feyerabend/vm/parse/README.md

 [^note]: We can do better,
-carefully considering the operators precendence, we can eliminate some of the parentheses in this sample, and as the precendence of the operators should be there, the conversion should not be difficult.
+carefully considering the operators precendence, we can eliminate some of the parentheses in this sample.

 ### ..